Eric Haase Player Props: Tigers vs. Rangers

 Eric Haase At The Plate

-- Haase is batting .225 with seven doubles, a triple, three home runs and 14 walks.
+- Haase has seven doubles, a triple, three home runs and 14 walks while batting .225.

-- Haase has picked up a hit in 30 of 59 games this year, with multiple hits nine times.
+- In 50.8% of his games this season (30 of 59), Haase has picked up at least one hit, and in nine of those games (15.3%) he recorded multiple hits.

-- Haase has had at least one RBI in 20.3% of his games this season (12 of 59), with two or more RBI five times (8.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 20.3% of his games this year, Haase has tallied at least one RBI.
+In five of those games (8.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.